Biecho88/memory-game/README.md

 ## According to the ISTQB (International Software Testing Qualifications Board), the seven principles of software testing are

     1. Testing shows the presence of defects - Testing reduces the number of undiscovered defects in software.
 However, finding and resolving these issues does not make the software or system 100% error-free.
 The quality assurance and testing teams should always accept this concept and must manage client expectations accordingly.
-    2. Exhaustive testing is impossible - Most inputs and outputs have an infinite number of combinations, 100 percent testing of software from every possible perspective is not possible.
+    2. Exhaustive testing is impossible - Most inputs and outputs have an infinite number of combinations, and 100 percent testing of software from every possible perspective is not possible.
     3. Early testing - This reduces time and money and avoids the hassle of entire code bits being rewritten later in the lifecycle.
 The cost to fix a bug increases exponentially as the development life cycle progresses.
     4. Defect clustering - Segments of the code that are expected to be the most problematic should be tested first, followed by the defects that have been observed.
     5. Pesticide paradox - Using repetitive tests on a code to get rid of clustering will mean that it will become difficult to detect new defects.